yueMaHello/generalSumHeatMap/README.md

       4. Simply change '3033' to other number (3036, 5025, 4022 or such).
       5. Then, just follow the procedure in 'Run'

-#### If you want to update the TravelZoneLayer shp file:
+#### If you want to update the TravelZoneLayer shape file:
       1. The map layer is not stored in localhost.
 It is stored in the arcgis online server.
-      2. In './public/javascript/test.js', you can find the [current layer](https://services8.arcgis.com/FCQ1UtL7vfUUEwH7/arcgis/rest/services/newestTAZ/FeatureServer/0?token=zwpope-UYmNeuAwyc7QdyY3CtnSR3zD05XyI45tDO27Xza7jjV6mY12x-jU6leaGFEN1DTvH092WhWyC5LmwHxpaVePomdQhkPd86OblRRtzO-LAzKP4mtjKJNEpS4XMpCYydXMlXN24O7H1MxUT99Ay_ztPJDRRU5ZO_uKZf-3IJDEEPVPSPTTYloiTYMGiMrup6UeuP_h4fhCFYtnHD2rzjAj2vRvBDSc5j0gIPIoi9iqMsBlkYatgXsV-gLj0).
+      2. In './public/javascript/test.js', you can find the current layer: <https://services8.arcgis.com/FCQ1UtL7vfUUEwH7/arcgis/rest/services/newestTAZ/FeatureServer/0?token=zwpope-UYmNeuAwyc7QdyY3CtnSR3zD05XyI45tDO27Xza7jjV6mY12x-jU6leaGFEN1DTvH092WhWyC5LmwHxpaVePomdQhkPd86OblRRtzO-LAzKP4mtjKJNEpS4XMpCYydXMlXN24O7H1MxUT99Ay_ztPJDRRU5ZO_uKZf-3IJDEEPVPSPTTYloiTYMGiMrup6UeuP_h4fhCFYtnHD2rzjAj2vRvBDSc5j0gIPIoi9iqMsBlkYatgXsV-gLj0>.
 If you want to change it to another layer, you can create you own arcgis online account and upload the layer to the arcgis server.
 You need to replace the url into a new one.
 You can also ask Sandeep to access Yue Ma's arcgis account.